 10. Improve the diet

-As with many areas of health, the diet may play a role in psoriasis management.
+As with many areas of health, diet may play a role in psoriasis management.

-A 2018 review found that dietary interventions can reduce the severity of this condition — particularly focusing on foods that reduce inflammation.
+A 2018 review found that dietary interventions — particularly those focusing on foods that reduce inflammation — may reduce the severity of this condition.

 Food triggers for psoriasis may vary from person to person.
-Trying an elimination diet and recording any improvements in symptoms may help a person identify their triggers.
+Trying an anti-inflammatory or elimination diet and recording any improvements in symptoms may help a person identify their triggers.

-A calorie-controlled diet may also help improve psoriasis symptoms for people with overweight, while avoiding gluten may reduce the severity of symptoms for people with gluten sensitivity.
+A calorie-controlled diet may help improve psoriasis symptoms in people with overweight, and avoiding gluten may reduce the severity of symptoms in people with gluten sensitivity.

 11. Avoid certain medications